Decompositions of commutative monoid congruences and binomial ideals: Introduction

 \subsection{Acknowledgements}

-The authors are very grateful to Howard M Thompson for his detailed reading of a previous draft; his comments led to substantial mathematical corrections and expositional improvements.
+The authors are very grateful to Chris O'Neill and Howard M Thompson for their detailed readings of previous drafts; their comments led to substantial mathematical corrections and expositional improvements.
+In particular, O'Neill detected an oversight in the definition of coprincipal congruence that led to the excision of claims about binomial irreducible decomposition; see \cite{soccular} for amended statements and corrected proofs.
 Zekiye \c Sahin and Laura Matusevich provided crucial mathematical corrections as well.
 TK was supported by an EPDI fellowship and gratefully acknowledges the hospitality of Institut Mittag-Leffler, where substantial parts of the research for this paper were carried out.
 EM had support from NSF grants DMS-0449102 = DMS-1014112 and DMS-1001437.